swseighman/PythonIntro/README.md

 The interactive interpreter is a good introductory platform to learn core Python syntax and features.
 Experienced Python developers often open a Python interpreter to quickly check out an infrequently used command or function.

-You can run a Python script via the CLI too.
+You can create a Python script and run the script via the CLI too.
+For example, open Notepad (`Win + R`, then type `notepad` and hit the `Enter key`) and add the following line:

-Create a file called `hello_world.py` and enter the following line in the editor:

 ```
 print("Hello Python world!")
 ```

+Click `File->Save As` and enter `hello_world.py`.

+>`.py` is the standard file extension for Python source code files.
+These files contain Python code that can be executed by a Python interpreter.

-Enter the following commands to run `hello_world.py`:
+Enter the following command to run `hello_world.py`:

 ```
 C:\> python hello_world.py
 Hello Python world!
 ```

-#### Running Python in the Browser
+#### Running Python in a Browser
 There are also options for running Python code within a browser session, executed in either the browser process or some separate server-based component.

+**Replit**

+A Repl (derived from REPL—"read-eval-print loop") is an interactive programming environment where you can write and execute code in real-time.

+From their site:

+*Replit provides a large range of tools and features necessary for software development.
+It serves as an IDE, a code collaboration platform, a cloud provider, a developer community, and so much more.*

+The workspace is like an IDE (Integrated Development Environment), providing a comprehensive set of development tools and features for creating, debugging, and managing your software.
+It helps you quickly and easily create, modify, and collaborate on your code.

+Visit [https://replit.com/](https://replit.com/) to try out the environment.

-PyScript is an example of a browser process.
+**PyScript** is an example of a browser process.

 A recent development in the Python-in-a-browser endeavor is the release of PyScript by Anaconda.
 PyScript is built on top of Pyodide,7 which uses WebAssembly to bring up a full Python engine in the browser.
 PyScript introduces custom HTML tags so that you can write Python code without having to know or use JavaScript.
 Using these tags, you can create a static HTML file containing Python code that will run in a remote browser, with no additional installed software required.